drybalka/personal-website/src/content/blog/my-beef-with-hibernate.md

 - typesafe assembly of SQL statements using ordinary java functions/expressions respecting your schema
 - explicit control over SQL execution, no lifecycles, no magic
 - automatic code generation of DTOs and other POJOs from your database/liquibase/flyway schema
-- standardisation over various SQL dialects and support of many database providers
+- standardization over various SQL dialects and support of many database providers
 - integration with Spring

 For example, the following code from the jOOQ landing page creates an SQL query: